eclipse-tractusx/tractus-x-umbrella/docs/user/setup/README.md

 ## Recommendations

-Use tools like [Open Lens](https://k8slens.dev/) or the Minikube dashboard to visualize your cluster and deployed components.
+Use tools like the Minikube dashboard (or [Open Lens](https://k8slens.dev/)) to visualize your cluster and deployed components.

 For networking setup, proceed to the [Network Setup Guide](../network/setup).